Centrality Concepts

 Eigenvector centrality considers that a node is important if it is connected to other important nodes.
 Yes, it sounds like circular!
 But it is actually computable!
 Let us define it more precisely by the following equation.

-c_i = \lambda \sum_{j} A_{ij} c_j
+\lambda c_i = \sum_{j} A_{ij} c_j

 where \lambda is a constant.
-It suggests that the centrality of a node (c_i) is the sum of the centralities of its neighbors (A_{ij} c_j; note that A_{ij}=1 if j is a neighbor, and otherwise A_{ij}=0), normalized by \lambda.
+It suggests that the centrality of a node (c_i), when multiplied by a constant \lambda, is the sum of the centralities of its neighbors (A_{ij} c_j; note that A_{ij}=1 if j is a neighbor, and otherwise A_{ij}=0).
 Using vector notation, we can rewrite the equation as

-\begin{bmatrix} c_1 \\ c_2 \\ \vdots \\ c_n \end{bmatrix} = \lambda \begin{bmatrix} A_{11} & A_{12} & \cdots & A_{1n} \\ A_{21} & A_{22} & \cdots & A_{2n} \\ \vdots & \vdots & \ddots & \vdots \\ A_{n1} & A_{n2} & \cdots & A_{nn} \end{bmatrix} \begin{bmatrix} c_1 \\ c_2 \\ \vdots \\ c_n \end{bmatrix}
+\lambda \begin{bmatrix} c_1 \\ c_2 \\ \vdots \\ c_n \end{bmatrix} = \begin{bmatrix} A_{11} & A_{12} & \cdots & A_{1n} \\ A_{21} & A_{22} & \cdots & A_{2n} \\ \vdots & \vdots & \ddots & \vdots \\ A_{n1} & A_{n2} & \cdots & A_{nn} \end{bmatrix} \begin{bmatrix} c_1 \\ c_2 \\ \vdots \\ c_n \end{bmatrix}

 or equivalently,

-\mathbf{c} = \lambda \mathbf{A} \mathbf{c}
+\lambda \mathbf{c} = \mathbf{A} \mathbf{c}

 Hyperlink-Induced Topic Search (HITS) centrality

-extends eigenvector centrality to directed networks.
+HITS centrality extends eigenvector centrality to directed networks.
 It introduces two notions of importance: hub and authority.
 A node is an important hub if it points to many important authorities.
 A node is an important authority if it is pointed by many important hubs.

 Let’s put on a math hat to concretely define the hub and authority centralities.
 We introduce two vectors, x_i and y_i, to denote the hub and authority centralities of node i, respectively.
 Following the idea of eigenvector centrality, we can define the hub and authority centralities as follows: